 The fund makes loans of between £250,000 and £3 million to charities and social enterprises across the UK.
 We look for organisations working in any sector whose impact will help disadvantaged individuals across more than one local community.

 To support organisations across all social sectors, focused on improving the economic and social well-being of individuals, particularly those who are vulnerable and disadvantaged.

 TSIF directly addresses 4 SDGs

-The Third Sector Investment Fund supports organisations across all social sectors, focused on improving the economic and social well-being of individuals, from vulnerable and disadvantaged communities.
+The Third Sector Investment Fund supports organisations across all social sectors which focus on improving the economic and social well-being of individuals from vulnerable and disadvantaged communities.